patrickfrey/mewa/doc/tutorial.md

 ```

 #### Submodule utils
 The submodule ```typesystem_utils``` implements functions that are language independent.
 For example the function ```constructor_format``` that instantiated the llvmir code templates in the tutorial.
 It is implemented there in a more powerful form.
-String encoding, mangling, and _AST_ tree traversal functions are other examples there.
+String encoding, mangling, and _AST_ tree traversal functions are other examples of functions provided there.

 #### Global variables
 The approach of _Mewa_ is not pure.
 Things are stored in the _typedb_ if it helps.
-For everything else we use global variables.
-The API of the _typedb_ is pragmatic and kept as minimal as reasonable.
-The header of ```typesystem.lua ``` has about a dozen global variables declared.
+For most other things we use global variables.
+The header of ```typesystem.lua``` has about a dozen global variables declared.
 In the example **language1** there are around 50 variables defined.
-For example ```typeDescriptionMap```, a map that associates every type with a table with the code generation templates for this type as members.
+For example ```typeDescriptionMap```, a map that associates every type with a table containing the code generation templates for this type.

 #### Source
 ```